plusworx/gmin/README.md

 6. Run the command `gmin init` inputting the email address of the admin whose privileges will be used and optionally, the path where you would like the config file, .gmin.yaml, to be written.
 By default the config file is written to the current user's home directory.
 If you choose a different installation path then that path will need to be given with each gmin command by using the --config flag.
 7. To see the version number of your gmin binary, run the command `gmin -v` or `gmin --version`.
 8. To get help from gmin itself, enter `gmin -h` or `gmin --help` and go from there.

+## Why am I writing gmin

+* I wanted to write something in Go
+* I wanted to write something that would help me in my daily work
+* I wanted to create something that could be distributed as a single executable
+* I wanted something that was more intuitive and easier to work with for me than existing tools
+* Maybe there are other people who might benefit from gmin

 ## Project Status
 gmin is alpha software at the moment which means that it is liable to rapid change, although the command syntax is unlikely to change much (if at all) over time.
 The functionality is currently limited to users, groups, members and organisation units but additional functionality will be added when it is ready.